-Claims for the CBS need to comply with the Ministerial Order made on 22 June 2012 which can be found on the VGCCC website at https://www.vgccc.vic.gov.au/gambling/gaming-venue-operator/understand-your-gaming-licence/your-obligations/community-benefit
+Claims for the CBS need to comply with the Ministerial Order made on 22 June 2012 which can be found on the VGCCC website at Community benefit statements | vgccc.vic.gov.au.

-Club and racing clubs are able to show how gaming proceeds help contribute to their wider local communities through the CBS.
-Clubs must show that they gave the equivalent of at least 8/3% of the venue's gaming revenue to approved community purposes or activities.
+Club and racing clubs can demonstrate how gaming proceeds help contribute to their wider local communities through the CBS.
+Clubs must show that they gave the equivalent of at least 81/3% of the venue's gaming revenue to approved community purposes or activities.